A Block-Randomized Stochastic Method with Importance Sampling for CP Tensor Decomposition: Introduction

-As we know, the ALS method is called the "workhorse" algorithm for CP decomposition (CP-ALS).
+As we know, the ALS method is the ``workhorse" method for CP decomposition (CP-ALS).
 However, for large-scale problems, the cost of the method is prohibitive.
-To reduce the cost, in 2018, Battaglino et al. \cite{battaglinoPracticalRandomizedCP2018a} applied the randomized projection and randomized uniform sampling techniques of the regular least squares problem (see e.g., \cite{drineasFasterLeastSquares2011a}) to \cref{eq:lsq_krp} and designed the corresponding randomized algorithms.
-A main and attractive feature of the algorithms in \cite{battaglinoPracticalRandomizedCP2018a} is that they never explicitly form the full KPR matrices when applying randomized projection and randomized uniform sampling.
-Later, to solve the least squares subproblem in CP-ALS, Fu et al. \cite{fuBlockRandomizedStochasticProximal2020} considered the mini-batch stochastic gradient descent (SGD) method.
-The mini-batch in their algorithms is chosen by using the randomized uniform sampling technique from \cite{battaglinoPracticalRandomizedCP2018a}.
-In 2020, Larsen and Kolda \cite{larsenPracticalLeverageBasedSampling2020a} performed the randomized leverage score sampling for \cref{eq:lsq_krp} without forming the full KRP or the corresponding probabilities.
-By the way, the method for computing the leverage scores of the KRP matrix without forming it explicitly also appears in \cite{chengSPALSFastAlternating2016}.
-The randomized sampling methods introduced in \cite{battaglinoPracticalRandomizedCP2018a,fuBlockRandomizedStochasticProximal2020,larsenPracticalLeverageBasedSampling2020a} are built on the fiber sampling.
-Besides, there are also some other randomized sampling algorithms for CP decomposition built on the element sampling \cite{vervlietBreakingCurseDimensionality2014,bhojanapalliNewSamplingTechnique2015,vuNewStochasticOptimization2015} or the sub tensor sampling \cite{beutelFlexiFaCTScalableFlexible2014,vervlietRandomizedBlockSampling2016}.
-However, these two samplings are not suitable for the case of constraint \cite{fuBlockRandomizedStochasticProximal2020}.
+To reduce the cost, Battaglino et al. \cite{battaglino2018PracticalRandomized} applied random projection and uniform sampling techniques of the regular least squares problem \cite{drineas2011FasterLeast} to \eqref{eq:lsq_krp} and designed the corresponding randomized algorithms in 2018.
+A main and attractive feature of the algorithms in \cite{battaglino2018PracticalRandomized} is that they never explicitly form the full KPR matrices when applying projection and sampling.
+Later, building on the uniform sampling technique in \cite{battaglino2018PracticalRandomized}, Fu et al. \cite{fu2020BlockRandomizedStochastic} utilized the mini-batch stochastic gradient descent (SGD) method to solve the least squares subproblems in CP-ALS.
+This method was recently extended to the momentum version \cite{wang2021momentum}.
+In 2020, Larsen and Kolda \cite{larsen2020PracticalLeverageBased} performed the leverage-based sampling for \eqref{eq:lsq_krp} without forming the full KRP matrices and computing the corresponding probabilities directly.
+By the way, the method for estimating the leverage scores of the KRP matrix without forming it explicitly also appears in \cite{cheng2016SPALSFast}.
+The random sampling methods introduced in \cite{battaglino2018PracticalRandomized,fu2020BlockRandomizedStochastic,larsen2020PracticalLeverageBased} are built on fiber sampling.
+Besides, there are also some other random sampling algorithms for CP decomposition built on element sampling \cite{vervliet2014BreakingCurse,bhojanapalli2015NewSampling,vu2015NewStochastic} or sub-tensor sampling \cite{beutel2014FlexiFaCTScalable,vervliet2016RandomizedBlock}.
+However, these two samplings are not suitable for the case of constraint \cite{fu2020BlockRandomizedStochastic}.